SchizoDuckie/DuckieTV/README.md

 Changelog:
 ==========
-v0.20 : Implemented Scene Name Resolver for series that have an alternate scene name v0.19 : Implemented automagic PirateBay Proxy Resolver,  Display filesize for torrents in popup v0.18 : Fixed date bug showing items on previous day on calendar.
+v0.21 : Added setting to disable torrent functionality, Added piratebay mirror resolver and manual override, added setting to hide TopSites, switched to google's site screenshot service like used on their new tab (the api that I used was getting slow due to the popularity of this) v0.20 : Implemented Scene Name Resolver for series that have an alternate scene name v0.19 : Implemented automagic PirateBay Proxy Resolver,  Display filesize for torrents in popup v0.18 : Fixed date bug showing items on previous day on calendar.